Miho Museum: Collection

-The Miho Museum houses Mihoko Koyama's private collection of Asian and Western antiques bought on the world market by the Shumei organisation in the years before the museum was opened in 1997.
-While Koyama began acquiring stoneware tea ceremony vessels as early as the 1950s, the bulk of the museum's acquisitions were made in the 1990s.
-There are over two thousand pieces in the permanent collection, of which approximately 250 are displayed at any one time.
+The museum's collection also includes Elephant and Whale (Zo to kujira-zu byōbu), a late masterpiece by Itō Jakuchū, one of Japan's most popular painters.
+This work made headlines in Japan in 2008 when it was discovered in an old house in the Hokuriku region.

 Among the objects in the collection are more than 1,200 objects that appear to have been produced in Achaemenid Central Asia.
 Some scholars have claimed these objects are part of the Oxus Treasure, lost shortly after its discovery in 1877 and rediscovered in Afghanistan in 1993.
 The presence of a unique findspot for both the Miho acquisitions and the British Museum's material, however, has been challenged.

 Many of the items in the collection were acquired in collaboration with the art dealer Noriyoshi Horiuchi over the course of just six years, and some have little or no known provenance.
-In 2001 the museum acknowledged that a sixth-century statue of a Boddhisatva in its collection was the same sculpture which been stolen from a public garden in Shandong province, China, in 1994, agreeing with the Chinese government to return it in 2007.
+In 2001 the museum acknowledged that a sixth-century statue of a Bodhisattva in its collection was the same sculpture which had been stolen from a public garden in Shandong province, China, in 1994, agreeing with the Chinese government to return it in 2007.
+At the time of the agreement, the Chinese government publicly stated that the museum had purchased the Buddha statue in good faith on the open market and had not committed any fraud.

-Highlights of the collections have been featured in traveling exhibitions at the Los Angeles County Museum of Art and the Metropolitan Museum of Art in 1996, as well as the Kunshistorisches Museum Wien in 1999.
+Highlights of the collections have been featured in traveling exhibitions at the Los Angeles County Museum of Art and the Metropolitan Museum of Art in 1996, as well as the Kunsthistorisches Museum Wien (Vienna, Austria) in 1999.